tfairch2/Course-Common-Files/Program-Ideas/By Topic.md

 and write a program to implement the turns so two people can play.
 * Quizzer - Use Polymorphism to store an array of Questions of different types (multiple choice, true-false, fill in the blank, etc.), allow user to edit and save a question deck, and then run the quiz.
+* Calorie counter - Create a program that stores a list of food items and their calories, then allow user to build their meals (example, tacos or sandwiches or pizza) and come up with the total calories.
+* Translation dictionary - Keep a file of English - (other language) terms and allow the user to do searches to find translations for certain words.

 ## Games

 * Text adventure like Zork - Create an array of rooms, each room can have a neighbor to the North, South, East, or West.
 You can implement this via an array or via pointers.
 Can also implement an inventory system, or a door-and-key system. ([CS 200 Lab](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Assignments/In-class%20Labs/Lab%206%20-%20Text%20Adventure%20(Strings%2C%20arrays%2C%20for-loops%2C%20random%20numbers).md))
 * RPG Battle - Implement a turn-based RPG battle type system.
 Each turn, you can attack, heal, use an item, etc. ([CS 200 Assignment](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/tree/master/Assignments/Programs/PA2%20-%20RPG%20Battle))
+* ASCII Maze - Draw a room to the screen using text symbols.
+Allow the user to move around to navigate to an exit. ([Example program](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Resources/Example%20Code/Other/Trezoro/main.cpp))

 ## Calculations